Water pollution

 Sources of water pollution are either point sources or non-point sources.
-Point sources have one identifiable cause, such as a storm drain, a wastewater treatment plant or an oil spill.
-Non-point sources are more diffuse, such as agricultural runoff.
+Point sources have one identifiable cause, such as a storm drain, a wastewater treatment plant, or an oil spill.
+Non-point sources are more diffuse.
+An example is agricultural runoff.
 Pollution is the result of the cumulative effect over time.
-Pollution may take the form of toxic substances (e.g., oil, metals, plastics, pesticides, persistent organic pollutants, industrial waste products), stressful conditions (e.g., changes of pH, hypoxia or anoxia, increased temperatures, excessive turbidity, changes of salinity), or the introduction of pathogenic organisms.
+Pollution may take many forms.
+One would is toxic substances such as oil, metals, plastics, pesticides, persistent organic pollutants, and industrial waste products.
+Another is stressful conditions such as changes of pH, hypoxia or anoxia, increased temperatures, excessive turbidity, or changes of salinity).
+The introduction of pathogenic organisms is another.
 Contaminants may include organic and inorganic substances.
 A common cause of thermal pollution is the use of water as a coolant by power plants and industrial manufacturers.

 Control of water pollution requires appropriate infrastructure and management plans as well as legislation.
 Technology solutions can include improving sanitation, sewage treatment, industrial wastewater treatment, agricultural wastewater treatment, erosion control, sediment control and control of urban runoff (including stormwater management).

 Definition

-A practical definition of water pollution is: "Water pollution is the addition of substances or energy forms that directly or indirectly alter the nature of the water body in such a manner that negatively affects its legitimate uses".
+A practical definition of water pollution is: "Water pollution is the addition of substances or energy forms that directly or indirectly alter the nature of the water body in such a manner that negatively affects its legitimate uses."
 Water is typically referred to as polluted when it is impaired by anthropogenic contaminants.
 Due to these contaminants, it either no longer supports a certain human use, such as drinking water, or undergoes a marked shift in its ability to support its biotic communities, such as fish.